jkutner/jkutner.github.com/_posts/2021-01-05-writing-rules.md

 Avoid the word “easy” in your writing.
 If something is easy it will go without saying.
 More importantly, if readers find something difficult, you may alienate them by calling it easy.
 Avoid “simple” or “straightforward”, too.

 #### Cut and paste
 When you write, you’re telling a story.
 When you rewrite, you’re removing all the parts that are not the story.
 Be ruthless as you edit.
-Cut and move sections as though you’re Victor Frankenstein piecing together his creature.
+Cut and move sections like Victor Frankenstein piecing together his creature.

 #### Bring your reader with you
 Some pronouns will engage your reader, while others distance you from them.